BitTheByte/ModernCryptoLib/README.md

 # ModernCryptoLib
-Cryptography library to automate cryptographic attacks it's main purpose to help CTF players and advanced users
+ModernCryptoLib is a cryptography library to automate cryptographic attacks.It's main purpose is to help CTF players and advanced users to prevent unauthorized hacks.

 # Current version
 0.0.12